 One of the easiest ways to spot an affiliate marketing scam is by looking at testimonials from other customers.
 If there are lots of glowing testimonials, ask yourself if they seem genuine or whether they have no last name attached.

 Also, look at how long ago these testimonials were placed on the website.
-If it is been years since anybody left a positive review for the product, chances are good that person didn’t really use it and has no experience with it whatsoever!
+If it is been years since anybody left a positive review for the product, chances are good that the person didn’t really use it and has no experience with it whatsoever!

 It is also possible that certain companies will pay people to write fake reviews in exchange for money or other benefits like free products and discounts on future purchases (which means their reviews aren’t necessarily trustworthy).